Speak it.

 Then it's just words.

-If you can hold a key, you already know how to use Blurt — push-to-talk dictation with a built-in AI editor, powered by OpenAI under your own key.
+If you can hold a key, you already know how to use Blurt — push-to-talk dictation with a built-in AI editor that, on Apple Silicon, runs entirely on your Mac.

 Small app.
 Remarkably articulate.